 The Florida-based company also operates Newsmax Health, a division which overwhelmingly caters to an audience of readers who are 55 and over.
 The Centers for Disease Control and Prevention has warned that older adults are one of the main groups of people who are “at higher risk of getting very sick from” COVID-19.
 One of Newsmax Health’s newsletters, Health Radar, has been trying to drum up business by advertising around the coronavirus.

-Media Matters documented on March 10 that Newsmax sent an email telling its older-leaning audience that “the worst thing” they could do regarding the coronavirus outbreak is to “get a vaccine when it becomes available” because vaccines are supposedly “a scam.”
+Media Matters previously documented that Newsmax sent an email telling its older-leaning audience that “the worst thing” they could do regarding the coronavirus outbreak is to “get a vaccine when it becomes available” because vaccines are supposedly “a scam.”
 The email was a pitch for people to buy the 2011 book Super Immunity by Joel Furhman, “a board-certified family physician and nutritional researcher who specializes in preventing and reversing disease.”
 Signing up for that offer puts people on a three-month trial subscription to Health Radar, which carries the non-trial price of $39.95 a year.
 (In other words, the book offer is a way to get people to eventually become regular paying subscribers to Health Radar.)

 Newsmax later contacted Media Matters and distanced the organization from the email, stating that “this marketing material was inadvertently published and it does not reflect the views of Newsmax.”
 Newsmax also claimed that it “does not have a policy opposing the use of vaccines.
 We encourage all our readers to follow the instructions of their doctor and all government regulations when it comes to the use of vaccines.
 We have no information to suggest that any particular vaccine is not effective.”
 (Still, Newsmax has repeatedly helped push dangerous claims which cast doubt on the legitimacy of vaccines, including regarding childhood vaccines.)